yiisoft/docs/guide/en/concept/configuration.md

 3. In case there are multiple services in the package, such as `file-target` and `file-rotator` in `yiisoft/log-target-file` package, group parameters by service name.
 4. In case a service could be disabled or enabled, such as `yiisoft/yii-debug`, use `enabled` as parameter name.

+### Package configs

+Config plugin described above copies default sample package configurations to `packages/` directory.
+Once copied you own the configs so can adjust these as you like. `yiisoft/` in the default template stands for package vendor.
+Since only `yiisoft` packages are in template, there's a single directory. `merge_plan.php` is used in runtime to get the order on how configs are merged together.
+Note that for config keys there should be a single source of truth, i.e. one config can not override values of another config.

+`dist.lock` is used by the plugin to keep track of changes and display diff between current config and example one.